Sprunckt/acoustic-sfw/README.md

 Adapted Sliding Frank-Wolfe algorithm for 3D image source recovery from room impulse responses.
 The algorithm is described in our paper [Gridless 3D Recovery of Image Sources from Room Impulse Responses](https://hal.archives-ouvertes.fr/hal-03763838v2).
-The version of the code used in the paper is available in the main branch at commit [1356302](https://github.com/Sprunckt/acoustic-sfw/tree/135630234a8aa16a229b3fcb8500be87c8770e8c).
+The version of the code used in the paper for image source localization is available in the main branch at commit [1356302](https://github.com/Sprunckt/acoustic-sfw/tree/135630234a8aa16a229b3fcb8500be87c8770e8c).

 Executed on python 3.8.10.